Preventing Canine Heatstroke: Important Tips for Dog Owners

 Use dog booties for extra protection

 If you frequently walk your dog on hot surfaces or live in an area with high temperatures, consider using dog booties for added protection.
 Dog booties provide a barrier between your dog's paw pads and the hot ground, reducing the risk of burns.
-However, it's important to properly introduce your dog to booties and ensure they fit well, allowing for comfortable movement.
+However, it's important to properly introduce your dog to booties and ensure they well, allowing for comfortable movement.

 Using Cooling Products